tylim88/Efficient-Typescript-Mororepo/README.md

 ### Linting

-To run linting with fix and prettify, use the following command:
+To run linting with fix and Prettier:

 ```bash
 npm run lint